 3 Vortex Optics Spitfire 3x Prism Scope

-In the past, many people of attempted to add magnification to red dot optics by adding a magnifier.
-Vortex Optics, being one of the most innovative optics manufacturers on the market, has produced a 3X power magnification red dot sight and brought it price the most anybody can afford.
+In the past, many people have attempted to add magnification to red dot optics by adding a magnifier.
+Vortex Optics, being one of the most innovative optics manufacturers in the market, has produced a 3X power magnification red dot sight at a price the most anybody can afford.

 Vortex Optics is known for being rugged and reliable but also producing extraordinarily cost-effective products.
 The Spitfire Prism Scope, in particular, is a great option because it incorporates a mount along with the sight.
 This makes it easy to attach to any of the mounts that are common to AK-47s.

 While you do give up the parallax free nature of a traditional red dot sight, you don’t give up any of the features regarding brightness or night vision capability.